 Serious skin reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you or your child have more than one of the following symptoms: blistering, peeling, or loosening of the skin, itching, joint or muscle pain, rash, red skin lesions, sore throat, or sores, ulcers, or white spots in the mouth or on the lips.
+Check with your doctor right away if you or your child have blistering, peeling, or loosening of the skin, red skin lesions, severe skin rash, or fever or chills while using this medicine.

 This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.

 Do not take any other medicines without checking first with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.
 To do so may increase the chance of side effects from etravirine.